 Chapter Name: Combustion, Fuels and Flames

-Activity Name: Understanding ignition temperature in Combustion, Fuels and Flames
+Activity Name: Observing the behavior of different solid fuels in Combustion, Fuels and Flames

 Step by Step Procedure:

-- Handle the candle flame with care to avoid accidents.
+- Handle the spirit lamp and fuels with care to prevent accidents.

 Lesson Learnt from Experiment: